Golakiyaas/Renewable-Energy-Data-Analysis/README.md

 - 🌍 **Pollution Index**: Evaluates the environmental impact of renewable energy systems.
 - ⚡ **Capacity Analysis**: Compares the difference between minimum and average installed capacities.
 - 📊 **Conditionally Formatted Data View**: Provides a tabular view of data with conditional formatting to highlight key values.
+- 🌬️ **Wind Resource Analysis with MCP**: Implements **Measure-Correlate-Predict (MCP)** methods to assess long-term wind energy potential by correlating short-term wind data with long-term climatological information, enhancing the precision of resource forecasting.

 ---